-- Fidgeting: Nervous fidgeting is another behavior that video captures.
-Ask your witness to leave the microphone and microphone chord alone, keep hands comfortably on the table.
+Fidgeting: Nervous fidgeting is another behavior that the video captures.
+Ask your witness to leave the microphone and microphone chord alone, and keep their hands comfortably on the table.

-- Backgrounds & Lighting: Knowledgeable videographers will suggest the appropriate background.
-It is ideal to place your witness in front of a blank wall or neutral color backdrop (no paintings, frames or windows) and away from noisy, high traffic areas that could take the focus away from your witness.
-Make sure there are no shadows on a witness’s face or bright background light which can cause an overexposure.
+Backgrounds & Lighting: Knowledgeable videographers will suggest the appropriate background.
+It is ideal to place your witness in front of a blank wall or neutral color backdrop (no paintings, frames, or windows) and away from noisy, high-traffic areas that could take the focus away from your witness.
+Make sure there are no shadows on a witness’s face or bright background light which can cause overexposure.

 Video depositions can be very beneficial to you when presenting evidence to a jury.
 With these simple tips, we hope you will be able to use videography to its best advantage for you and your client.
-If you need to schedule a videotaped deposition, call 800-528-3335 to get set-up with Naegeli Deposition and Trial’s personable and professional staff.
-We have been serving the nation for over 35 years and are ready to serve you 24/7.
+If you need to schedule a videotaped deposition, call 800-528-3335 to get set up with NAEGELI Deposition & Trial’s personable and professional staff.
+We have been serving the nation for over 40 years and are ready to serve you 24/7.